 All in all, it was well worth getting hot and sticky for a few hours.
 Next year we'll make sure we have even more cool boxes and ice packs and a gazebo for shade.
 Then it'll probably rain.

 It was good to hear that one Norton school is going to do a full term next summer on Fairtrade and related topics.
-Also good to know that so many of our chldren have at least some idea of the ethics of Fairtrade.
+Also good to know that so many of our chldren have a

 It was also good to see Tristar homes giving so many of their tenants a really good fun day out.
 Coaches were laid on for those who didn't want to or couldn't drive or catch a bus.
 There was tea & coffee along with fruit for the children.
 The climbing wall, bouncy castle, go-karts and so on had a steady stream of people enjoying them and the burger van did a good trade.
 I also heard a number of people talking of going to visit the museum while they had the chance, so a good day all round.
 Congratulations to all the Tristar staff who played a part.